create3000/x_ite/docs/_posts/dom-integration.md

 </html>
 ```

+>Make sure you use closing tags for all X3D elements.
+{: .prompt-danger }

 ## Attributes

 If you change an attribute of an X3D element, then the internal state of the node will also change.